Signed in as:

 Get the full list—100 Ways to be a Better Father: https://naturalpapa.com/fatherhood/100-ways-to-be-a-better-father/

-Dads are often thought of as one or more of these types: absentee, affectionate, compassionate, cool, geek, handyman, involved, loveable, nurturing, overbearing, playful, proud, provider, responsible, superman/hero, teacher, thoughtful, workaholic, etc. Some people even think of dads in military terms: MIA (missing in action), AWOL (absent without leave), Reserved Duty (slow to interact or reveal emotion), Active Duty (all in, all the time).
-As children we want our dads to show up and be present.
+Dads are often thought of as one or more of the following: absentee, affectionate, compassionate, cool, geek, handyman, involved, loveable, nurturing, overbearing, playful, proud, provider, responsible, superman/hero, teacher, thoughtful, workaholic, etc. Some people even think of dads in military terms: MIA (missing in action), AWOL (absent without leave), Reserved Duty (slow to interact or reveal emotion), and Active Duty (all in, all the time).
+As children we want our dads to show up and be present, 24/7.
 To help and not hurt.
 To teach and not impair.
 To embrace and not wound.
 To love and not fail.

+The saying goes, “you can’t teach what you don’t know”.
 But what do you do if you’re a male, on the cusp of being a father, with no role model or anyone to help you navigate one of the most important undertakings of your life?
-After all they say you can’t teach what you don’t know.

 You get help.
-Do some research to find resource(es) that can help you become the best father you can be.
-Here are two websites to help jumpstart your journey:
+Do some research to find resources that can help you become the best father you can be.
+Here are two websites to help jumpstart your search/journey:

 -Be in the know regarding family reunion planning and genealogy